oenstrom/Bachelor_thesis_OE222FH_CE223AF/README.md

 ## Description

-This repository contains the degree project in Software Engineering focused on "Machine Learning against Bullying," done in collaboration with Tietoevry and FRIENDS【5†source】【8†source】.
+This repository contains the degree project in Software Engineering focused on "Machine Learning against Bullying," done in collaboration with Tietoevry and FRIENDS.

 The main contributors to this project are: